Study and Learning Skills and Strategies for Online Classesby Becton Loveless

 Don’t Ignore Nutrition

 One of the most overlooked aspects of staying motivated is the importance of nutrition.
 It’s easy, particularly when a schedule is hectic and overstuffed, to pay attention to nutrition.
-What a person eats has a lot to do with how long they can stay focused on task, how quickly they learn, and the energy they have to get their tasks done.
+What a person eats has a lot to do with how long they can stay focused on a task, how quickly they learn, and the energy they have to get their tasks done.
 When nutrition is poor, people get tired more quickly and end up losing focus more quickly.
 At this point, the literature is everywhere about what people should be eating.
 Fruits and vegetables should form the core of any diet, followed by carbohydrates and, finally, meat and dairy.
 Going wild with junk food, sugar, caffeine, and carbohydrates can create spikes in your blood sugar and energy levels.
 This is then followed by an energy crash, during which it becomes harder to focus and stay on task.
 Eating a balanced meal is key to maintaining a consistent focus throughout the day.

 Self-Encouragement and Vision